Kreata/firemail/README.md

 # E-mail components for FirefoxOS apps

 firemail is not entirely FirefoxOS specific.
-SMTP client requires TCPSocket support which is currently only supported by FirefoxOS but other components probably run in every modern browser.
+SMTP client requires TCPSocket support which is supported by FirefoxOS, for converting strings TextEncoder is needed and this is supported by FirefoxOS and Firefox.
+Other components probably run in every modern browser.

 See [demo app](https://github.com/andris9/firemail/tree/master/example) for a complete example of sending a formatted mail with firemail.